Who are the External Stakeholders in Restructuring?

 In addition, another key stakeholder group to consider is acquirers in Distressed M&A. The categorization most notably includes purchases of distressed companies and acquiring divestitures of underperforming assets.

-Contrary to what many predicted following the initial breakout of COVID-19, the distressed M&A volume has yet to see a significant increase.
+Contrary to what many predicted following the initial breakout of COVID-19, the volume of distressed M&A has yet to see a significant increase.

 Typically, the deal count tends to spike during recessionary periods, but this has yet to be seen, which is likely attributable to all the fiscal policy measures taken by the Fed.